rdobrik/dfinity-agent/README.md

 Currently we support query and update (call) operations with primitive types, arrays, option and principal type.
 Early access to variant and record types.

+0.5.5
 Added early support for Android applications (Java/Kotlin)

+0.5.6
 Added support for Java POJO serialization and deserialization

+0.5.7
+Added support for JSON(Jackson), XML(DOM) serialization and deserialization and JDBC(ResultSet) serialization

 # License